jselmani/Cyclops/README.md

 	* The system sends an error message in case authentication fails.
 The user can enter his/her credentials again.
 5. After the system successfully authenticates the user, they are redirected to a menu page displaying a list of options for flight training simulations.

+### Administrator Retrieves Data From File System Database
+**Pre-requisites**: The Administrator is logged into the Mongo shell using Administrator credentials **Actor**: Administrator
+**Use Case Successful Post-Conditions**: The Administator has found the files path and opens the file.

+1. The Administrator **queries** the database to locate the session they are looking for.
+This will be done by using the Users Student Number as the unique identifier and the date the session took place.
+An example of the query: db.sessions.find({ userId: '101101152', created_at: '20170115'})
+2. The Administrator examines the database BSON output and finds the URL path that is referenced in the BSON document.
+3. The Administrator copies the URL path from the console and pastes in the file system address bar.
+4. The Administrator successfully locates the file and examines the data as preferred using their preferred data visualization method.